Mir Zahid Harawi: Career

 In Ramadan 1054 AH (July 1654), Shah Jahan appointed him as the chronicler of Kabul.
 Zahid remained in this position during the reign of Aurangzeb.
 In 1666, he was appointed as the accountant for the Mughal army.
 Aurangzeb later appointed him to the presidency of Kabul.
 While serving as the army accountant in Akbarabad, Zahid continued to teach Islamic studies.
 He taught the science of rationality to Shah Abdur Rahim.
 Towards the end of his life, Zahid started to focus more on teaching and retired from his imperial employment.
 Some of his students travelled from faraway places, such as Muhammad Salih of Bengal.

 Harawi was a relative of Masum Sirhindi (son of Ahmad Sirhindi) of the Naqshbandi order and was one of his successors (Khalifa).
 Shah Waliullah Dehlawi praised Harawi for his piety in his work Anfas-ul-Arifin. ' Abd al-Haqq al-Dehlawi notes that Harawi had great confidence in the wisdom of Waliullah's father Shah Abdur Rahim on matters of jurisprudence.

 Works

-Harawi wrote several hashiyas such as Hashiya Sharh Muwaqif, Hashiya Sharh Tahzeeb Allama Dwani, Hashiya Risala Qutbuddin Razi, and Hashiya Sharh Hayakal.
+Harawi wrote several hashiyas(glossary) such as Hashiya Sharh Muwaqif, Hashiya Sharh Tahzeeb Allama Dwani, Hashiya Risala Qutbuddin Razi, and Hashiya Sharh Hayakal.